 - Use Malathion and Pyrethrin spray as a last resort if the infestation is worst.

-- Before bringing a plant inside, thoroughly inspect the plant for any pests.
+- Before bringing a plant inside, thoroughly inspect the plant for any pests or eggs.

 - Give the plant a regular checkup and monitor for any signs of pests.